bhits/consent2share/README.md

 2. Add/Remove instance configurations to/from existing applications
 3. Get the current state of deployed applications and instances

 Spring Boot App Runner persists the binaries, application and instance configurations on a configured file system location.
-This application itself is packaged in `war` format and can be deployed on an application server like [Apache Tomcat](http://tomcat.apache.org/).
+This application itself is packaged in `war` format and can be deployed on an application server such as [Apache Tomcat](http://tomcat.apache.org/).
 During shutdown and startup, it shuts down all current applications and instances, and start them back up again using previously persisted state.

 Source Code Repository: [https://github.com/bhits/spring-boot-app-runner](https://github.com/bhits/spring-boot-app-runner)